 With both in-lab and take-home equipment, the Photography Program provides students with high-end, professional-quality tools with which to use and learn.

-The newly renovated lighting studio is equipped with a range of Profoto lighting equipment, a Horseman 4 x 5 studio camera, and a Phaseone P40+ medium-format digital camera.
+The newly renovated lighting studio is equipped with a range of Profoto lighting equipment, including a tethered shooting system, HD monitor, a Horseman 4 x 5 studio camera, and a Phaseone P40+ medium-format digital camera.

 Commitment to Quality

 The Photography Program's commitment to professional-quality tools extends to the overnight equipment checkout, where students have access to an incredibly broad range of digital, medium-format, and large-format cameras, portable lighting kits, light meters, tripods, and much more.